luikore/nyara/readme.md

 - No dependencies, faster than any web framework on rack.
 - Nonblock but no callback hell, very low CPU and memory usage.
 - Simple usage, and you don't have to make everything non-block.
-- Prefork production server, with signal-based graceful restart management.
+- Prefork production server, with signal-based management which enables graceful restart.
 - Route actions with scanf-like DSL.
 - Simple request format matcher.
 - Optimized render and layout helpers, easy to stream the view.

-In short: it's server + full stack web framework except the ORM.

 # Getting started